San Francisco Attorney For Bankruptcy

 It is important to seek competent legal advice from an attorney.
 Whether you should file Chapter 7, Chapter 11, or Chapter 13 will depend on the unique circumstances of your situation.
 We encourage you to read the bankruptcy information on this website.
-Complete the Bankruptcy Evaluation form for your free confidential bankruptcy evaluation.
+Schedule your telephone consultation for your confidential bankruptcy evaluation.

 The Law Offices of Keith F. Carr, a San Francisco Bankruptcy Attorney, can file any type of bankruptcy on an emergency basis.
 This will avoid real estate foreclosures, car repossessions, wage garnishments, lawsuits, and other collection procedures.

 There are primarily three types of bankruptcy for individuals and small businesses, Chapter 7, Chapter 13, and Chapter 11.
 In addition, a Chapter 9 bankruptcy is for a city seeking to restructure and consolidate debt.
 Chapter 12 is for farmers seeking debt relief.
 Learn more about the types of bankruptcy….